vibbits/training-material/topics/python-programming/tutorials/9_files/tutorial.md

 The file is written to the directory you're executing the program in - have a look!

 ----

 > ### {% icon hands_on %} Exercise 9.3.1
 >
-> Read in the file from the previous example, and write out all lines that contain 'VAL' to a new file.
+> Read in the file `TestFile.pdb`, and write out all lines that contain 'VAL' to a new file.
 >
 >    > <details markdown="1">
 >    > <summary>{% icon solution %} Solution 1